bcgov/bcmaps/README.md

 -   `watersheds`: [Watershed boundaries delineated for Canada-BC hydrometric stations](https://catalogue.data.gov.bc.ca/dataset/02c0e328-e871-4d05-a672-8faf99ebfc11)

+-   `watercourses_15M`: Watercourses for British Columbia at 1:15M scale.

+-   `watercourses_5M`: Watercourses for British Columbia at 1:5M scale.

 To load any of them, simply type `data(layer_name)`, where `layer_name` is the name of the layer of interest.
 Then you can use the data as you would any `sp` object.

 A couple of simple examples:

 ``` r
 library(bcmaps)